 You will complete entries on an electronic form following each second level observation.
 Your cohort coordinator will monitor this form to ensure that you are making satisfactory progress throughout the year.
 All candidates will also complete a reflection assignment associated with your Second Level Practicum as part of the Seminar class in spring term.
-Successful completion of this assignment is a licensure requirement.
+Successful completion of this assignment is required for licensure recommendation.

 - 10. What if I have questions or I am confused about the Second Level practicum?
-Direct your questions to your cohort coordinator or the clinical coordinator. - 11.
+Direct your questions to your cohort coordinator. - 11.
 What if I have questions or I am confused about the MESOL practicum requirement?
 Direct your questions to the MESOL Program Coordinator.